kalnikos/Pap-Smear-Classification/README.md

 ![dend](https://user-images.githubusercontent.com/66875726/97928272-5a63d700-1d6f-11eb-8c35-62264709abce.png)

 As we can see from the dendrogram I can split the data into 2 or 3 classes, Definitely is an improvement considering the seven classes that the target group is distinguish.
-The second step that it was really useful to determine the distribution of the data were some scatter plots that show the correlation of the feature with the target group, compared data divided into 2 and 3 categories.
+The second step that it was really useful in order to determine the distribution of the data, were some scatter plots displayed the correlation of the features with the target group, compared divided data into 2 and 3 categories.

 | Kerne_Short  | Kyto_Short     | Cyto_Long |